-56. Government Decree No. 311/2005 (XII.
-25) on the public access to environmental information provides that in case of an imminent threat to the environment or to public health, the authority holding the relevant information must immediately inform the public concerned.

-57. Detailed rules of the Hungarian environmental emergency information system are laid down by Act LXXXIV of 1999 on the Control and Administration of Disaster Management and the Protection against Major Accident Hazards Involving Dangerous Substances and by its implementing decree (Government Decree No. 18/2006 (I. 26)).
+70. Governmental Decree No. 311/2005 (XII.
+25) on the public access to environmental information provides that in case of an imminent threat to the environment or to public health, the authority holding the relevant information must immediately inform the public concerned71.
+Detailed rules of the Hungarian environmental emergency information system are laid down by Act LXXXIV of 1999 on the Control and Administration of Disaster Management and the Protection against Major Accident Hazards Involving Dangerous Substances and by its implementing decree (Government Decree No. 2/2001 (I. 17)).
 This legislation determines inter alia the responsibilities for the provision of access to documentation (e.g. in the licensing of dangerous installations) and informing the public (e.g. publication of the safety report and the external emergency plans).
+Currently the new Act No. CXXVIII. of 2011 on the modification of disaster protection and attached other laws and Government Decree 2/2011.
+(X. 20.) on the protection against accidents involving dangerous substances determine in detail inter alia the responsibilities on the securing of publicity (e.g. at the authorization process of plants using hazardous materials) and on informing the public (e.g. publishing the security report and the defence plan based on it).

-Under the Act, it is the duty of the management of the relevant industrial establishments to assess the environmental risks associated with the dangerous substances present in their establishment, to evaluate the likely significant effects of a major accident, and to determine and to implement all necessary environmental and public health preventive measures.
-This information must be included in the safety report and analysis of the establishment concerned.
-Safety reports are public documents and can be consulted at the premises of the municipality.
+Under the Act, it is the duty of the management of the relevant hazardous industrial establishments to assess the environmental risks associated with the dangerous substances present in their establishment, to evaluate the likely significant effects of a major accident, and to determine and to implement all necessary environmental and public health preventive measures and steps taken to eliminate the liability.
+This information must be included in the safety report or analysis of the hazardous material establishment concerned.
+Safety reports and analyses are public documents and can be consulted at the premises of the municipality.

-To manage an unexpected major industrial accident, the mayor of the relevant municipality is required to draw up, in cooperation with the competent disaster management authority, an external emergency plan that lays down the relevant responsibilities, means and equipment.
+To manage an unexpected major industrial accident, the assistance of the mayor of the relevant municipality is required to draw up, in cooperation with the competent local disaster management unit, an external emergency plan that lays down the relevant responsibilities, means and equipment.

-With a view to ensuring that the public affected is familiar with the potential industrial hazards in the environment, the above Government Decree requires that the mayors of municipalities in the vicinity of major dangerous industrial installations prepare an information booklet for the public.
+With a view to ensuring that the public affected is familiar with the potential industrial hazards in the environment, the above Government Decree requires that with the assistance of the mayors of municipalities in the vicinity of major dangerous hazardous material industrial installations are prescribed to prepare an information booklet for the public that has to be reviewed every three years and re-published every five years.
 The booklet is aimed at informing the local population and public institutions (e.g. schools, hospitals) about the location, including the nature of the dangerous establishments and the associated hazards, as well as prevention and protection measures.
+Publication of the booklet is handled by the mayor.